Guides Ellipticals Training Equipment

 A rowing machine combines cardio with light resistance training to provide a full-body workout that’s both fun and challenging.
 It consists of a sliding seat, a handle attached to a cable, fixed foot pedals, and a central resistance mechanism.

 A rowing machine is designed to simulate the action of rowing a boat through the water.
 Whilst grasping a bar, you sit on a sliding seat and start the movement by pushing your legs away from the machine.
-As you push, you pull with your core and arms.
+As you push, you pull with your back and arms.
 Once you’ve fully extended the bar, reverse the movement and bring the cable back in.

 What Is an Elliptical?